-The DataKustik CadnaA® Noise Prediction Model (Version 2023) was used to estimate the aggregate SPL from the proposed Project operation layout and existing wind turbine units at the identified noise-sensitive receptor.
-CadnaA is a Windows®-based software program that predicts sound levels near sound sources based on the ISO 9613-2 standard for outdoor sound propagation calculation.
-The model uses these industry-accepted propagation algorithms and accepts octave-band (1/1) and one-third octave band (1/3) PWL (in dB re: one picoWatt) provided by equipment manufacturers and other sources.
+The DataKustik CadnaA® Noise Prediction Model (Version 2025) was used to estimate the aggregate SPLs from Project operations at the identified receptor locations.
+CadnaA is a Microsoft Windows-based software program that predicts sound levels near sound sources based on the International Organization for Standardization (ISO) 9613-2 standard for outdoor sound propagation calculation.
+The model uses these industry-accepted propagation algorithms and accepts full (1/1) octave band and one-third (1/3) octave band sound power level (L_w , in dB re: one picowatt), provided by the equipment manufacturer and other sources.

-The software calculations account for classical sound wave geometric divergence, reflection off of surfaces, source directivity, meteorological effects, and attenuation factors resulting from air absorption, basic ground effects, and barrier / shielding from structures and / or topography.
-Topographical information was imported into the model using reference United States Geographical Survey (USGS) Three-Dimensional Elevation Program (3DEP) data to accurately represent existing topography in the Project area.
+The software's calculations account for classical sound wave geometric divergence, acoustical reflections, source directivity, meteorological effects, and attenuation factors resulting from air absorption, basic ground effects, and barrier/shielding from structures and/or topography.
+Topographical information was imported into the model using the official U.S. Geological Survey's National Elevation Dataset to accurately represent existing topography in the Project area.